zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

 Yes, each extracted small function adds complexity, in the form of its interface.
-In order to use the function, I have to learn its interface.
-If there were no function, there would be no interface to learn.

-**UB:**

-But I don't want _you_ to use the new function.
-It's already being used.
-It's name explains what it does.
-Before I extracted that function it was a snippet of code in a larger function.
-That snippet had an interface both at it's entry point and it exit point -- but that interface was not explicit.
-By extracting the function that snippet turns into a black box with a name and a define interface.

-**JOHN:**
+As I'm reading the code, I see a function call rather than code.
+I now have to learn how this function works in general (its interface) and think about whether that interface actually works in the current context.
+Without the function call I just read the code directly and decide whether it works; I don't go through the intermediate step of visualizing an "interface" for that code (e.g., I don't have to match actual parameters to formal parameters or think about how it would work in a more general case).

 I disagree with your comment about exposing complexity: exposing complexity is bad!

-**UB:**

-Perhaps I should have said that it makes the already existing complexity more explicit, gives it a name, and gives it a defined interface.

-**JOHN:**

 One of the most important goals of software design is to *hide* complexity, so that most people don't have to be aware of it most of the time.

-**UB:**

-I would say, rather, that our job is to *organize* complexity such that it can be ignored when the compexity is not needed.
-If I can tell what a function does by looking at it's name and arguments, then I do not need to know the complexity that it contains.

-I call this: *Being Polite*.

-**JOHN:**

 That said, one of the best ways to hide complexity is to encapsulate it in a method with a simple interface (callers only